porterjamesj/website/content/hiking/lt23/day21/index.md

 {{< two_images src1="images/usgs.jpg" src2="images/me.jpg" caption1="The USGS survey mark for the summit of Mt.
 Mansfield" caption2="Just happy to be here" >}}
 {{< two_images src1="images/ella.jpg" src2="images/trees.jpg" caption1="Ella's tuckered out" caption2="Fall colors starting to get going" >}}

 The descent starts out with the craziest scrambles we've had so far.
 Totally doable by non-climbers like myself, but a little scary.
-Some pretty exposed sections where you really could fall off a cliff if you misplaced a foot.
+Some pretty exposed sections where you really could fall right off a cliff if you misplaced a foot.
 Fun and exciting though.

 {{< controlsvideo src="videos/down.mp4" >}}